rd003/BookShoppingCart-Mvc/README.md

 # BookShoppingCartMvc (A basic e-comm system for beginners)📚🛒

-It is a source code of the youtube tutorial on [book shopping cart in .net core mvc](https://www.youtube.com/watch?v=R4ZLWD89R5w&list=PLP8UhDwXI7f_8r2Rbt7GNwf7eXZqUu_p4).
+It is a source code of the youtube tutorial on [Build a Full E-commerce Application Using .NET Core 9, SQL Server, MVC | Complete Tutorial](https://youtu.be/_NzPJSofid8?si=jHuiACNd3dxzT1Go).
 Initially it was designed to explain how shopping cart 🛒 works in dot net core mvc.
 But now it has more features except payment gateway.
 A ⭐ in repository is highly appreciated, helps to promote my content.

 📢 Initially , this project was built with .net 7.
 But it is **Upgraded to .net 9.0.** now and I will try to keep it up to date.